charmbracelet/wishlist/README.md

 ### Library

 You can also use wishlist as a library, in which you can also start several apps within the same process.
+Check the `_example` folder for a working example.

 ## Auth